cosminci/home-automation/README.md

 ---

-## 🔔 Working with Automations & Scenes
+## 🔔 Working with Automations, Scenes & Sensors

 All automations are in `configs/automations.yaml` (23 total).
 All scenes are in `configs/scenes.yaml` (8 total).
+All sensors are in `configs/sensors.yaml`.

+**⚠️ IMPORTANT: Config files CANNOT be copied automatically to HA.
+User must manually update them.**

-**To update automations or scenes:**
+**To update automations, scenes, or sensors:**
-1. Edit `configs/automations.yaml` or `configs/scenes.yaml` directly in this repo
+1. Edit the respective file in `configs/` directory in this repo
-2. Copy the entire file contents
+2. Notify user that the file needs to be manually copied to HA
-3. On Unraid server:
+3. User will update via Unraid console:
    - Docker tab → homeassistant container → Console
-   - Run: `vi /config/automations.yaml` (or `vi /config/scenes.yaml`)
+   - Run: `vi /config/automations.yaml` (or `vi /config/scenes.yaml` or `vi /config/sensors.yaml`)
    - Delete all content (in vi: `gg` then `dG`)
    - Paste new content
    - Save and exit (`:wq`)
 4. **For scenes:** Use Developer Tools → YAML → Click "Scenes" reload button
-5. **For automations:** Restart Home Assistant container
+5. **For automations or sensors:** Restart Home Assistant container

+**First-time sensor setup:**
+1. Copy `configs/sensors.yaml` to `/config/sensors.yaml` on Unraid server (see above)
+2. Edit `/config/configuration.yaml` and add: `sensor: !include sensors.yaml`
+3. Restart Home Assistant container

 **Automations included:**
 - 1 Entertainment: Soundbar source selector